-The 401k catch up contribution amount also stayed the same.
-However, anyone who is 50 years old or older can add an extra $5,500 to their 401k savings.
+The 401k catch up contribution amount was also raised.
+Anyone who is 50 years old or older can add an extra $6,000 to their 401k savings.
 This provides a nice opportunity if you’ve fallen behind the last few years or just want to stash more money away.

 And if that’s not enough, don’t forget about IRA contributions (it also offers catch up contributions).
 Anything you contribute to an IRA is separate from your 401k.
-One of the easiest way to supplement your retirement savings with an IRA.
+One of the easiest ways to supplement your retirement savings is with an IRA.

 Get The Match

 Some employers offer the added benefit of matching a portion of your contributions.
-At the very least, you should add enough to get the full company match.
-Missing out on that free money is like turning down a raise.
+At the very least, you should add enough money to get the full company match.
+Missing out on free money is like turning down a raise.
 Or think of it this way.
 The company really wants to pay you now and in the future.
 In order to get the money you have to save a little of your own today.

 The best part is, any company match does not count toward your 401k contribution limit.
 You’d be crazy not to take advantage of it.